sqltop/mariadb/README.md

 ## Download
-You can download the binaries directly from the downloads page or from www.sqltop.com/sqltop-for-mariadb/
+You can download the binaries directly from files section or from www.sqltop.com/sqltop-for-mariadb/

 ## Screenshoots